 So, the sole purpose of a still bank is, to store your loose change.

 Money Bank collecting, whether it’s mechanical, still bank, cast iron, ceramic or some piece of pottery is a big business and one of the top things to collect.
-Once you start your collection of banks you will find that it is a well deserved and rewarding hobby.
+Once you start your collection of banks you will find that it is a well-deserved and rewarding hobby.
 This article is for the novice in mind with little knowledge of “Piggy” banks to the well-seasoned connoisseurs.

-*** So for the purpose of this article, we will not refer to piggy banks as banks because everybody thinks of as a porcelain looking farm pig with a slot on the top may be a little color but like one of my readers referred to my blog post as “Vanilla man” BUT… that’s how I describe an ordinary piggy bank.
-But make no mistake there are collectors out there that just have a passion for collecting those colorful looking porcelain Porkies.
+*** So for the purpose of this article, we will not refer to piggy banks as banks because everybody thinks of as a porcelain looking farm pig with a slot on the top may be a little colour but like one of my readers referred to my blog post as “Vanilla man” BUT… that’s how I describe an ordinary piggy bank.
+But make no mistake there are collectors out there that just have a passion for collecting those colourful looking porcelain Porkies.